The Coach House, Forteviot

 About The Coach House

 The Coach House at Forteviot offers a beautifully refurbished and high standard of self catering accommodation for four persons.
-Although attached to the owners’ house, the Coach House is completely separate with its own private front door and French doors that lead out from the sitting room to a private garden at the rear.
+Attached to the owners’ house, the Coach House has its own private front door and French doors that lead out from the sitting room to a private garden at the rear.
 Beautifully refurbished this 19th century house is close to the attractive historic village of Forteviot and a short distance from the River Earn.

 There are attractive towns and villages throughout Perthshire to visit with a number of distilleries open to the public.
 For the outdoor enthusiast this is excellent walking and cycling country, fishing is available and there are many excellent golf courses within an easy drive.

 Parking for 2 cars adjacent to the property.
 Private garden area with garden furniture There is level access to the property.
 Bedrooms are upstairs.

 Oil fired central heating.
 Hall.
 Sitting room with open fire,TV with Video and DVD.
 HiFi/CD.
 Seperate dining room.
 Well equipped kitchen, Washing machine.
 Fridge/Freezer.
 Electric cooker.
 Microwave.
 Toilet with WC and wash hand basin.